List of New Zealand Twenty20 International cricket records: Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

 Ireland's Kevin O'Brien has each scored the highest number of ducks in T20Is with 12 such knocks.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Shakib Al Hasan is the highest wicket-taker in T20Is.
 Tim Southee is the highest ranked New Zealand bowler on the all-time.

+Most wickets against each team

 Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.

 India's Deepak Chahar holds the world record for best figures in an innings when he took 6/7 against Bangladesh in November 2019 at Nagpur.
 Ashton Agar holds the New Zealand record for best bowling figures.